OSGeo/gdal/doc/source/drivers/raster/jp2kak.rst

 Creation Issues
 ---------------

-JPEG2000 files can only be created using the CreateCopy mechanism to copy from an existing dataset.
+JPEG 2000 files can only be created using the CreateCopy mechanism to copy from an existing dataset.

-JPEG2000 overviews are maintained as part of the mathematical description of the image.
+JPEG 2000 overviews are maintained as part of the mathematical description of the image.
 Overviews cannot be built as a separate process, but on read the image will generally be represented as having overview levels at various power of two factors.